NCBI-Hackathons/phenotypeXpression/README.md

 python run_phenox.py -e A.N.Other@example.com "Psoriasis"
 ```

-Should produce the following files in the output directory:
+Should produce the following files in the phenotypeXpression/output directory:

 * Dendgrogram of GDS with node P-values and cluster boxes.
 * A word cloud for each cluster box.